vadistic/vats/README.md

 # vats

-> Cool app architecture for Applications Tracking System [🚧wip]
+> [Archived] Cool app architecture for Applications Tracking System

 As recruiter this is was an obvious choice for pet project.
 It's mostly playground for utils and architecture patterns - I'm trying to keep features limited for quick refactors.